 Monitor Google Search Console

 Google Search Console is a free and invaluable tool for site owners and SEOs.
-GSC includes 16 months of search traffic data and offers a suite of key reports index coverage, server errors, sitemap issues, page speed (including Core Web Vitals), internal links, and mobile usability, among others.
+GSC includes 16 months of search traffic data and offers a suite of key reports, including index coverage, server errors, sitemap issues, page speed (including Core Web Vitals), internal links, and mobile usability, among others.
 These reports help monitor, troubleshoot, and resolve critical site issues.
+Fix what Google is explicitly reporting – it’s the fastest path to improvement.

 In November 2020, Google introduced a much-improved version of the Crawl Stats Report, available under the Settings panel in GSC.
 This update gives webmasters, especially those without access to server logs, a clear view of how Googlebot interacts with their site.
 To view the new crawl stats report, visit this link or locate the report on the Settings page.